 On top of renting the vehicle, you will also have to purchase a local temporary driver's license.
 The cost is $20(USD) and lasts for three months, though it can be renewed for up to two times.
 Most local agencies will issue the licenses, and some will even do so free of charge.
 Some tourists arrive on the island with an International Driver's License expecting to be able to use that as their legal license, but in Antigua the International License is not valid.

 Visitors my find that car types and prices to be overwhelming.
 Feel free to take a look at the chart below to help understand what to expect when you visit.

 As you can see, the prices can vary a bit.
 Generally, the lower prices will be available during the off-season while the higher ones are in place during the tourist months and holidays.

 One of the nice things about Antigua is the full service gas stations.
 Attendants will come pump your gas for you, and take your money from your car so you never have to get out.
 Some will even wash your windows and check the air in your tires as the gas pumps.

-happens to be the only gas station that we have we have information on.
-They are found on St. John's, 8.2 mi. northwest of English Harbour.
+is the one gas station we have for which we have information.
+Find this location on St. John's, 8.2 mi. northwest of English Harbour.